 1. Use Energy-Efficient Appliances

-Modern HVAC systems and dehumidifiers are designed to consume less energy while providing effective humidity control.
-Consider upgrading your appliances for better performance and sustainability.
+Modern HVAC systems and dehumidifiers consume less energy while providing effective control.

 2. Add Houseplants